Brinton Run Preserve

 Located at 6 Oakland Road in Chadds Ford Township and within the Brandywine Creek Greenway, Brinton Run Preserve’s 71 acres support a variety of wildlife habitats, including woodlands, fields, streams and a pond.
 The preserve is also one of the most important tracts on the Brandywine Battlefield.

 The former owner, Mrs. Frank Baldino, approached NALT to help find an alternative to development and to create a shared conservation solution.
-Through the incredible support of many, NALT now owns Brinton Run Preserve!
+Through the incredible support of many, NALT was able to acquire Brinton Run Preserve.

-Brinton Run Preserve is open to the public so visitors can appreciate this piece of nature and its rich history.
+Brinton Run Preserve is now open to the public so visitors can appreciate this piece of nature and its rich history.
 To ensure the property is never developed, the property has been placed under a Conservation Easement, held by Chadds Ford Township.
-This is NALT’s very first public preserve!
+This is NALT’s very first public preserve.

 Just 3 miles from NALT headquarters, within the Dilworthtown Historic District and across from the historical Brinton 1704 House, Brinton Run Preserve played a role in a final skirmish during the Battle of the Brandywine, as you can seen above.